 Partner with Community Anchor Institutions (CAIs) to broaden free access to high-speed internet (as defined by the FCC) for residents in all covered populations.

 B. The online accessibility and inclusivity of public resources and services.

 Increase the number of CAIs on each island that offer free public Wi-Fi and charging stations.

-SHORT TERM GOAL (2024-2026) LONG TERM GOAL (2026-2029) Identify CAIs with free public Wi-Fi and charging stations.
-Increase baseline assessment number by 20%.
+Identify CAIs with free public Wi-Fi and charging stations.